BLCM/OpenBLCMM/README.md

 ### Immediate (would like to get done before public release)

 - AoDK support (both in OpenBLCMM itself and OE)
-- Don't include hotfix "name" in hotfix keys (or at least strip to alphanumeric)?

 ### Can probably wait until after the first public release